adamvietro/Games/README.md

 ## Installation

 Simply unpackage within your linux shell.
-Find your way to the Games directory and enter iex -s mix
-Once in the iex shell enter: Games.start()
+./games within the Games folder

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `games` to your list of dependencies in `mix.exs`: